wilfred-ke/learning_git/readme.md

 This system allows each tenant to login to website and check their details including payment details regarding the house they stay at.

+### notifications
+This system notify tenants when their rent is due or if they have pending balances and other changes implemented